Exact and Approximate Heterogeneous Bayesian Decentralized Data Fusion: Problem Statement and Related Work

 \section{Problem Statement and Related Work}

-To motivate the problem, consider a simple static target tracking problem with one target and two tracking agents as a running example (Fig. \ref{fig:GraphModel}a).
-Both agents $i$ and $j$ track the position of the target, described by the random state vector $x$, and are assumed to have perfect knowledge of their own position, but unknown constant biases in the agent-target relative measurement vectors $y_{i,k}$ and $y_{j,k}$, described by the random state vectors $s_i$ and $s_j$, respectively, where $k$ indicates the time step.
-The agents can also take relative observations $m_{i,k}$ and $m_{j,k}$ to different landmarks to locally collect data on their measurement biases.
+To motivate the problem, consider a simple static target tracking problem with one common target and two tracking agents as a running example (Fig. \ref{fig:GraphModel}a).
+Both agents $i$ and $j$ track the position of the common target, described by the random state vector $x$, and are assumed to have perfect knowledge of their own position, but unknown constant, non-zero, biases in the agent-target relative measurement position measurement described by the local random state vectors $s^i$ and $s^j$, respectively (similar to the bias in \cite{noack_treatment_2015}).

+As shown in Fig. \ref{fig:GraphModel}a, at each time step $k$, the agents take two types of sensor measurements: (i) relative agent-target, described by $y^i_{k}$ and $y^j_{k}$ and (ii) $m^i_{k}$ and $m^j_{k}$ to different landmarks to locally collect data on their biases $s^i$ and $s^j$, respectively.
+It can be seen that the agents' local biases $s^i$ and $s^j$ become coupled due to measurements $y^i_{k}$ and $y^j_{k}$ of the common target $x$.
+Note that while we choose to use biases in the above example, the local, non-mutual, random states can be any other type of state, e.g., another target not mutually monitored by both agents.

-As shown in Fig. \ref{fig:GraphModel}a, the agents' local biases $s_i$ and $s_j$ become coupled due to measurements $y_{i,k}$ and $y_{j,k}$ of the common target $x$.
-In the case of homogeneous information fusion, the two agents preform inference over and communicate the full joint pdfs describing all the random variables, including each other's local biases.
-But in the heterogeneous fusion case, agents might hold a pdf over only a subset of the random variables, for example over the target ($x$) and the agent's local bias (e.g., $s_i$), making the dependencies between the local biases hidden.
-Therefore an agent might not be aware of the existence of another local bias random state vector (e.g., $s_j$) held by another agent.
+In the case of homogeneous data fusion, the two agents preform inference over and communicate the full joint pdfs describing all rvs $p(x, s^i, s^j)$, including each other's local biases.
+But in the heterogeneous fusion case, agents might hold a pdf over only a subset of the rvs $p^i(x,s^i)$, over the common rv (target $x$) and the agent's non-mutual rv (local bias $s^i$), making the dependencies between the non-mutual rvs \emph{hidden}.
+Therefore an agent might not be aware of the existence of another local bias random state vector (e.g., $s^j$) held by the other agent.
 These dependencies are key to the problem, and the main challenge in heterogeneous fusion compared to homogeneous fusion is to account for them during fusion, where they are not explicitly represented in the local posterior pdfs.